The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Appendix C

 In the presence of seasonal forcing, we define a periodic solution as occurring where we have at least two samples of $p_i$ and the mean period $\bar{p}$ is such that the corresponding frequency is approximately a harmonic of 365 days, i.e.:

 The factor $n$ allows us to periods at a minimum of $1/20$ years.
 However, where seasonal forcing was present, we did not identify any such sub-annual periodic solutions.

 Solutions where seasonal forcing is present can also be classified as chaotic or quasiperiodic.
 We define a (non-periodic) model solution to be chaotic where a value greater than $0.5$ is returned by the Melbourne 0-1 test \parencite{Datseris2018-kp}, with this test performed across infection prevalence sampled once every 80 days following burn-in.
 This value of 80 days was visually identified as achieving an acceptable classification performance (Appendix Figure \ref{figure-supp-chaos-downsample}).
+As a sensitivity analysis, we also consider the use of the numerically derived maximum Lyapunov exponent to identify chaos \parencite{Datseris2018-kp}, which generally agrees with the results of the Melbourne 0-1 test although suggests that a slightly larger region of parameter space may be chaotic (Appendix Figure \ref{figure-supp-chaos-lyapunov}).
+However, given that we observe numerical instability of the maximum Lyapunov exponent calculation for low effective antibody decay rates, the Melbourne 0-1 test is used as the primary test of chaos for this work.

 Dynamics which are identified as not chaotic or periodic may be classified as quasiperiodic if we have at least two samples of $p_i$ but the value of $\bar{p}$ is not a multiple or sub-multiple of 365 days (as defined above).
 Model solutions which do not fulfil one of these listed criteria will remain unclassified, which may occur where we have particularly long transient periods that prevent a periodic or quasiperiodic solution from being identified or the chaos test returns a false-negative result.